 Q. How can I order wood mulch or screened compost?

 A. Call 973-285-8383 or 973-285-8389, and your order will be taken.
 A confirmation number will also be provided.
 Orders are typically taken from mid-March through mid-September for delivery from mid-April through mid-September.
 For 2015, the MCMUA will begin taking orders on March 16 for deliveries starting April 13, 2015 and continuing through September 25, 2015.
 Deliveries are for Morris County residents only and occur from approximately 6:30 a.m. to 2:30 p.m.
 Deliveries are not scheduled on major holidays.

 Q. How will I Pay?

 A. You will pay by leaving a check for the full amount at a location at your home that is accessible to the driver.
 You will designate the location when you place your order.
 If a check for the full amount is not left on the day of delivery, the mulch or compost will not be left at your home.

 Q. Will I be notified/reminded the day before my delivery?

-A. Yes, we will call to remind you just prior to your delivery date; however, please mark your calendar and note the delivery date in several places so you do not forget to 1) put out a tarp or sign to indicate the dumping area and 2) leave your check for payment at the location designated at the time the delivery appointment was scheduled.
-The reasons compost or mulch are not left on scheduled day are because the driver cannot determine where to dump the load, the driver does not have proper access to a driveway or dumping location, and/or there was no check left for payment.
+A. Yes, you will be called to remind you just prior to your delivery date; however, please mark your calendar and note the delivery date in several places so you do not forget to 1) put out a tarp or sign to indicate the dumping area and 2) leave your check for payment at the location designated at the time the delivery appointment was scheduled.
+The reasons compost or mulch are not left on scheduled days are because the driver cannot determine where to dump the load, the driver does not have proper access to a driveway or dumping location, and/or there was no check left for payment.

 Q. How do I cancel my order?